 The training grant is now closed for the period (January – December 2018) as the allocated funding has been fully exhausted.

-Training grants opened for the second part of the year (July - December 2018) on 1 July 2018 and will remain open until the allocated funding is fully expended.
+Training grants will open again for the first part of the year (January-June 2019) on 1 February 2019 and will remain open until the allocated funding is fully expended.